wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

+= 1.7.8 =
+* Fix: License notice shown even though license is not expired
+* Fix: Ads are injected into blog loop because of forgotten development code

 = 1.7.7 =
 * New: Option to prevent multiple injection of https://cdn.ampproject.org/v0/amp-ad-0.1.js into AMP pages
 * Fix: Revert load priority to 20